Chanukah: Lighting the Way

 Noam has guided me through my teenage years and ignited my self-confidence, my leadership skills and my connection to Judaism.
 The amazing thing about candles is that one candle can light many others without itself going out.
 On Noam, we aim to be the shames of Chanukah, allowing the individual to shine through the support of the community.
 The candles stay upright and alight because they’re held by a sturdy, beautiful and sometimes rather old menorah.
 We are held by the Jewish tradition, by halachah and by our Rabbis so that we can share light with many more generations of Noaminkim.
 We aspire to be the generation of Jewishly-literate, socially-conscious young Masorti Jews who will be able to light the way even when the road ahead seems dark.

-Daniel Eisenberg is a Noam Movement Worker and is the Noam community worker for New London Synagogue and New North London Synagogue.
+Daniel Eisenberg was a Noam Movement Worker and the Noam community worker for New London Synagogue and New North London Synagogue in 2015.
+He now lives in New York and is studying at Yeshivat Hadar.